OOTesting/CypressQAProject/README.md

 # Cypress Test Automation Framework

-Cypress test automation framework built with JavaScript (JS) that follows the Page Object Model (POM) design pattern to implement the UI tests for OpenCart E-commerce store.
+Cypress test automation framework built with JavaScript (JS) that follows the Page Object Model (POM) design pattern to implement the UI tests for Naveen automation labs OpenCart E-commerce store.

 > If you are a beginner to Cypress, refer to my other repo to refresh your Cypress knowledge which will serve as a starting-point to Cypress testing:
 [Cypress-E2E-Web-and-API-Testing](https://github.com/itkhanz/Cypress-E2E-Web-and-API-Testing)